rjojjr/torch-tuner/README.md

 pip install -r requirements.txt
 ```

-### Run the Tuner
+### Run the Tuner CLI

-The tuner requires that you have the `HUGGING_FACE_TOKEN` environment
+The tuner CLI currently requires that you have the `HUGGING_FACE_TOKEN` environment
-variable set to the Huggingface auth token that you would like to use.
+variable set to a valid Huggingface authentication token in whatever shell you run it in.

 From the project root(using the virtual environment(if any) that you used to install its dependencies), run: